guoqiang-zhang-x/BDIA/image-editing/README.md

 ### Procedure for running the code for round-trip image editing
 1. Download the source code and then put it to a folder in the google drive.
 2. Upload and run BDIA_experiments.ipynb over google colab.
+(Note: one may need to change the work directory in BDIA_experiments.ipynb for proper running).